pcraciunoiu/embrangler_pelican/content/posts/2021-12-19-belated-birthday-resolutions.md

 * Furnished the home bit by bit, decorated.
 * Christmas was beautiful, full of gifts.
 * My birthday was bittersweet, I cried and definitely feel older.
 * Traveled and it went very well.
 Somehow wrapped up another year COVID-free.
+Really enjoyed Europe.
 * Business doubled this year.
 Started off the year strong and kept growing.
 Stressful, at times - reigning this in for 2022 may be a challenge, but I hope at least half of the hard part is over :)
 * Living with the seasons - through diet (CSA) and exercise (more in summer, less in winter)
-* Hot/cold experience at Strawberry Park
+* Disconnected with hot springs trips a few times, and really enjoyed one with family and a new location with my partner at Strawberry Park + hot/cold experience
 * Biggest snow storm ever this year - with pictures!
 * First Red Rocks experience!
 Dirty heads.
+* Gaining muscle.
+I've gained 15 lbs this year, much of it muscle, and I'm proud of it.
+Now, I can focus more on strength and balance, supporting my body in more ways, and with help.
+* Saw my nephew more.
+Played, talked to him.
+Lovely, joyful kid!
+* Hung out with a group of friends several times and had so much fun!
+* Gratitude jar - one weekly gratitude, a sustained habit for the year.

 To living life with ease, wholeheartedly.
 To treating others and myself with integrity and kindness!